Reducing the Risk of Corporate Account Takeovers

 - Transmit wire transfer and ACH instructions via a dedicated and isolated device.

-- Utilize resources provided by trade organizations and agencies that specialize in helping small businesses.
-A list is provided below.
+Utilize resources provided by trade organizations and agencies that specialize in helping small businesses.

-Business account holders should be most vigilant in monitoring account activity.
+Business account holders should be most vigilant in monitoring account activity to prevent fraud.
 You have the ability to detect anomalies or potential fraud prior to or early in an electronic robbery.

 - Changes in the way things appear on the screen.